karta28533/Random-Forest-Models/README.md

 # Random Forest Models
-Random Forest Mode of Fast MTT Decision and Motion Estimation for Inter Coding of H.266/VVC
+Random Forest Models of Fast MTT Decision and Motion Estimation for Inter Coding of H.266/VVC

 Model_BT.xml is a model for BT/TT